EthanMinton/Ethan-Minton-SophDesignLab-Portfolio/docs/Labs/L04/index.md

 <img width="1916" height="397" alt="image" src="https://github.com/user-attachments/assets/0af5f7f8-8dfa-4d47-88af-5f6791025901" />

 No supports were used within either of our prints; this was a deliberate choice to avoid complications in measuring the tolerances of the pins within the holes.
 Any floating structures that require supports could introduce errors that throw off results.
 Although it is considered important to take into account these errors if you engage with tolerances with supports.
 But for the simplicity of the experiment, we choose to avoid them for now.
+If supports had been required, they would have been enabled in PrusaSlicer under the Print Settings tab by selecting 'Everywhere' or 'For support enforcers only' from the Supports drop-down menu

 No Scaling was needed, as both Nicholas's and my models were scaled proportionally within CREO using inches as our scale.
 If we had scaled our models, it would completely ruin the test, as entirely new parameters would be introduced.